 Cyber security has become an increasingly problematic issue for issuers and businesses around the world, including us.
 Cyber security attacks against organizations of all sizes are increasing in sophistication and are often focused on financial fraud, compromising sensitive data for inappropriate use or disrupting business operations.
 A cyber incident is considered to be any adverse event that threatens the confidentiality, integrity, or availability of our information resources.
 More specifically, a cyber incident is an intentional attack or an unintentional event that can include gaining unauthorized access to information systems to disrupt operations, corrupt data or steal confidential information.
 As our reliance on technology has increased, so have the risks posed to our systems.
-Our primary risk that could directly result from the occurrence of a cyber incident include operational interruption, damage to our reputation, damage to our business relationships, disclosure of confidential information regarding our employees and third parties with whom we interact, and may result in negative consequences, including remediation costs, loss of revenue, additional regulatory scrutiny, and litigation.
+Our primary risk that could directly result from the occurrence of a cyber incident include operational interruption, damage to our reputation, damage to our business relationships, disclosure of confidential information costs, loss of revenue, additional regulatory scrutiny, and litigation.
 We are also at risk of theft of propriety data for the purposes of extracting payment for its return (ransomware attack).
 We maintain cyber security insurance and have implemented processes, procedures, and controls to help mitigate these risks, but these measures, as well as our increased awareness of a risk of a cyber incident, do not guarantee that our financial results will not be negatively impacted by such an incident.
 We can provide no assurance that a cybersecurity incident could have a material adverse impact on financial performance and results of operations.